tarbadev/document_bot/README.md

 4. Click "Send" to get an AI-generated answer with citations
 5. View chat history - all messages are saved and displayed

+## 🚢 Deploying to Render.com

+Commit and push on the `main` branch to deploy to Render.com.
+Once deployed, it should be accessible at `https://document-bot-na6n.onrender.com`.

 ## 🖼️ Screenshots

 ![Screenshot 1](screenshots/screenshot1.png)